-The psychology of short stature and leadership
+The psychology of short stature and leadership.

-When the Cold War ended the attention of the world slowly but surely moved to the Middle East.
+When the Cold War ended, the attention of the world slowly but surely moved to the Middle East.
 We were not really interested anymore in Russia, a former superpower.
-As a result, at least in the Netherlands, it is difficult to find a place to study Russian and we have a generation of diplomats, politicians and military officers who understand little of the Russian language and culture.
+As a result, at least in the Netherlands, it is difficult to find a place to study Russian and we have a generation of diplomats, politicians, and military officers who understand little of the Russian language and culture.

 In our own research at the VU University, Amsterdam (with Ph.D. student Nancy Blaker), participants looked at pictures of businessmen and businesswomen.
-Half got to see the tall version for example, a 6ft1 John, and the other half a shorter version of John (5ft5).
+Half got to see the tall version, for example, a 6' 1" John, and the other half a shorter version of John (5' 5").
 We varied their heights by manipulating the background of the picture.
-When placed in the foreground John seemed considerably taller than when placed in the background.
-We found that the tall versions of John and Sophie were rates as higher in leadership qualities.
-Further the results showed that the height leadership advantage was greater for men than women.
+When placed in the foreground, John seemed considerably taller than when placed in the background.
+We found that the tall versions of John and Sophie were rated as higher in leadership qualities.
+Further, the results showed that the height leadership advantage was greater for men than women.

 The Napoleon complex

-An interesting theory, which may also apply to Putin and his personality is that short leaders suffer from what can be referred to as the "Napoleon complex."
-This phenomenon, named after the "little emperor” Napoleon Bonaparte, describes how little men may try to compensate short stature by an extreme drive, ambition and self-confidence.
+An interesting theory, which may also apply to Putin and his personality, is that short leaders suffer from what can be referred to as the "Napoleon complex."
+This phenomenon, named after the "little emperor” Napoleon Bonaparte, describes how little men may try to compensate for short stature by extreme drive, ambition, and self-confidence.
 According to Napoleon complex, shorter men are more likely to have megalomania and initiate conflicts more frequently.
-Emperor Napoleon was admittedly not the biggest yet he had a huge ambition to conquer Europe and the rest of the world.*
+Emperor Napoleon was admittedly not the biggest, yet he had a huge ambition to conquer Europe and the rest of the world.*

-In animal behavior research something akin to the Napoleon complex has already been found.
+In animal behavior research, something akin to the Napoleon complex has already been found.
 Biologists have found in several fish species that the smaller males start fights more often than the big guys.
-The explanation for this is that the little guys must compensate their lack of body strength with other tactics, for example, being hyper-aggressive or continuing in a war of attrition until your opponent gives in.
+The explanation for this is that the little guys must compensate for their lack of body strength with other tactics, for example, being hyper-aggressive or continuing in a war of attrition until your opponent gives in.

 We are currently investigating whether there is any support for the Napoleon complex in humans.
-Do shorter guys more often pick fights, are they more likely to display overconfidence and is there perhaps something in the saying 'if you are not strong you better be smart?”
-Like the small David against the giant Goliath.
+Do shorter guys more often pick fights, are they more likely to display overconfidence, and is there perhaps something in the saying, "If you are not strong, you better be smart?”—like the small David against the giant Goliath?
 If there is some concrete evidence for this phenomenon, we could call this the Putin syndrome.

-A well-known leadership phenomenon is the quarrel with their neighbors if they want to strengthen their power position.
-Psychological research dating back from the 70s shows that if the position of a leader in a group is not stable, these leaders often choose to attack another group.
+A well-known leadership phenomenon is a quarrel with their neighbors if they want to strengthen their power position.
+Psychological research dating back from the '70s shows that if the position of a leader in a group is not stable, these leaders often choose to attack another group.
 There is nothing better for the unity of a country than going to war.
 And Putin must know that the conflict in Ukraine provides such an opportunity for Russia.

-It would be quite dramatic for the world if the megalomaniac and Machiavellian tendencies of a man of short stature, who is trying to impress his political opponents, his people and his younger wife would result in a Third World War.
-Nothing is impossible however, because history shows that major political decisions are often made by short men.
+It would be quite dramatic for the world if the megalomaniac and Machiavellian tendencies of a man of short stature, who is trying to impress his political opponents, his people, and his younger wife would result in a Third World War.
+Nothing is impossible, however, because history shows that major political decisions are often made by short men.